 Managing sleep issues is important in children with epilepsy.
 Sleep-related breathing disorders like OSA are present in 30 to 60% of children with epilepsy, and parasomnias are commonly seen with certain types of childhood epilepsy.

-While epilepsy can’t be cured, treatment can help many people manage the frequency of seizures.
-Treatment for epilepsy may involve medications, called anticonvulsants or antiepileptics, and surgery.
-Another type of treatment, called vagus nerve stimulation, may help when seizures are not well-controlled with medication.
+Treatment of epilepsy can help many people manage the frequency of seizures.
+Treatment most commonly involves medications, called anticonvulsants or antiepileptics.
+Other therapeutic options include surgery and vagus nerve stimulation, which may help when seizures are not well-controlled with medication.

 Antiepileptic drugs can affect sleep, although it’s often difficult to determine if sleep issues are due to medications or to the physical and social effects of having epilepsy.
 Side effects of these medications can vary from patient to patient.
 Some medications may cause people to feel drowsy, while others may cause them to feel more alert.